northle/docs/src/docs/crud-tutorial/getting-started.md

 ---
-title: Getting Started | CRUD Tutorial
+title: 'CRUD Tutorial: Getting Started'
 ---

-# Getting Started | CRUD Tutorial
+# CRUD Tutorial: Getting Started

 In this section we will create a working Create-Read-Update-Delete (CRUD) todo app.